jagi/meteor-astronomy/README.md

 ## Examples

-In the beginning, let's take a look at a simple example showing how to use Meteor Astronomy.
+In the beginning, let's take a look at a simple example showing how to use Astronomy.
 We will describe it in details in the following sections of this documentation.

 **Example 1: Basic operations**